freeman-lab/spark-ml-streaming/README.md

 ![one-dimensional-demo](https://github.com/freeman-lab/spark-streaming-demos/blob/master/animations/databricks-blog-post/6-half-life-5p0.gif)

 ### About
 This Python app generates data, analyzes it in Spark Streaming, and visualizes the results with Lightning.
+The analyses use streaming machine learning algorithms included with Spark as of version 1.2.
 The demos are designed for local use, but the same algorithms can run at scale on a cluster with millions of records.

 ### How to use
 To run these demos, you need: